pengcy/my-node-oauth2-server/README.md

 ## 6. Get access token by client id and client secret, with the grant type of client_credentials.
+Replace the value for client_id and client_secret and run it on the command line.
 ```
 curl -X POST \
   http://localhost:3000/oauth/token \